 - Head east out of Oklahoma City about an hour and you’ll discover another popular children’s museum.
 The Jasmine Moran Children’s Museum is an award-winning family destination in an unexpected location.
 Seminole is a small town but this kid-friendly attraction certainly makes it worth the drive.

-Journey southwest of the metro and you’ll discover varied landscapes and exciting surroundings.
+- Journey southwest of the metro and you’ll discover varied landscapes and exciting surroundings.
 A terrific stop for families is Lawton, a history-filled town packed with opportunities to encounter wildlife and natural beauty.
-Our list of top stops for families includes a Native American cultural center and a wildlife refuge that houses impressive bison herds.
+This round-up of top stops for families includes iconic eats, unique curiosities and a wildlife refuge that houses impressive bison herds.